 To do this Use this technology Create domains The Configuration Wizard guides you through the process of creating or extending a domain for your target environment.
-See Creating WebLogic Domains Using the Configuration Wizard .
+See Creating WebLogic Domains Using the Configuration Wizard.
 To automate the creation of domains, use the WebLogic Scripting Tool, which is a command-line scripting interface based on Jython.
-See Creating Domains Using WLST Offline in WebLogic Scripting Tool.
+See "Creating Domains Using WLST Offline" in Oracle Fusion Middleware Oracle WebLogic Scripting Tool .
 Or create domain configuration XML files that conform to the WebLogic Server schema.
-See Domain Configuration Files in Understanding Domain Configuration .
+See "Domain Configuration Files" in Understanding Domain Configuration .
 Migrate domains from development environments to production environments Domain Template Builder's pack command archives a snapshot of a domain into a JAR file.
 The unpack command expands the archive and creates the necessary start scripts and certain security and configuration files.
-See Creating Templates and Domains Using the pack and unpack Commands .
+See Oracle WebLogic Server Creating Templates and Domains Using the Pack and Unpack Commands .
 Track changes in a domain's configuration In environments that you allow configuration changes to active domains, WebLogic Server automatically maintains a versioned archive of configuration files.
-See Configuration File Archiving in Understanding Domain Configuration .
+See "Configuration File Archiving" in Oracle Fusion Middleware Understanding Domain Configuration for Oracle WebLogic Server .
 To receive real-time notifications that a domain's configuration has been modified, enable the configuration auditing feature.
-See Configuring the WebLogic Auditing Provider in Securing WebLogic Server.
-For tightly controlled production environments, configure the run-time domain to be read-only (see Restricting Configuration Changes in Understanding Domain Configuration).
+See "Configuring the WebLogic Auditing Provider" in Oracle Fusion Middleware Securing Oracle WebLogic Server .
+For tightly controlled production environments, configure the run-time domain to be read-only (see "Restricting Configuration Changes" in Oracle Fusion Middleware Understanding Domain Configuration for Oracle WebLogic Server).
 You can change the read-only setting if you need to roll in changes that have been tested and approved in a staging environment, or you can modify and test your staging environment, and then use a Web server to re-route requests from your production environment to the staging environment.
 Configure connections to Web servers Web server plug-ins.
-See Understanding Using Web Server Plug-Ins With WebLogic Server in Using Web Server Plug-Ins with WebLogic Server.
+See "Understanding Using Web Server Plug-Ins With WebLogic Server" in Oracle Fusion Middleware Using Web Server Plug-Ins with Oracle WebLogic Server .